A Look at Extended Use and Reuse of the N95 Mask

 - Place the face mask in a washing machine or cleaning solution.
 Do not touch your eyes, nose or mouth while handling the mask, and refrain from doing so until you have washed your hands.

-Preorder N95 Masks for Your Facility at RB Medical Supply
+Order N95 Masks for Your Facility at RB Medical Supply

 RB Medical Supply is here to ensure that your healthcare facility does not run out of N95 masks and other critical PPE and supplies.
 We carry a variety of medical masks and, starting in July, we will also be selling N95 respirators and surgical masks that were manufactured in our own Mentor, Ohio, facility.
-View all of the face masks for sale that our medical supply company has to offer and place your order today.
+View all of the face masks for sale that our medical supply company has to offer and order PPE supplies today.